So it's become apparent that there's something wrong with modern morality.

 But what does being a saint mean in a Catholic context?

-It means giving away your own life, not to kill others for the sake of others, it means renouncing yourself and your own desires so that you might be less and less and Christ might be more and more within you, as Saint Paul says.
+It means renouncing yourself and your own desires so that you might be less and less and Christ might be more and more within you, as St. Paul says.

 It means giving to charity and to the poor and so on and so forth.

-For 10 years, Muhammad for 13 years, sorry, Muhammad was a prophet in Mecca, and he got pretty much nowhere except for a couple of hundred people, maybe a lot of them blood relatives, and a lot of them of the lower strata of society, according to mainstream Islamic thinking.
+For 10 years, for 13 years, sorry, Muhammad was a prophet in Mecca and he got pretty much nowhere except for a couple of hundred people, maybe.

 It was only in the last 10 years of him acting as a prophet that he gained any success.

-So what does it mean to be devout has a fundamentally different answer because the question isn't what does it mean to be devout?
+So, what does it mean to be devout has a fundamentally different answer because the question isn't what does it mean to be devout?

-It means devout according to Which tradition.
+It means devout according to which tradition.

-That's what it what it what is entailed.
+That's what is entailed.

 It's the call to action.